Him188/Notes-for-CAIE/Physics/A2-Microphysics.md

 ### State `Avogadro’s constant` \[2\]
 - Number of atoms of carbon-12
-- in 0.012 kg of carbon-12
+- ... in 0.012 kg of carbon-12.

 ### State what is meant by a `mole` \[2\]
 - Amount of substance
-- containing same number of particles as in 0.012 kg of carbon-12
+- ... containing same number of particles as in 0.012 kg of carbon-12.

 ### How molecular movement causes the pressure exerted by a gas \[3\]
-- Molecules rebound from wall of vessel
+- Molecules rebound from wall of vessel.
-- Change in momentum gives rise to impulse
+- Change in momentum gives rise to impulse.
-- Many impulses averaged to give constant force
+- Many impulses averaged to give constant force.

 ### State the basic assumptions of the kinetic theory of gases \[4\]
 *Hint: sphere, volume, random motion, inter-collision, inter-force*

-- Molecules behave as elastic spheres
+- Molecules behave as elastic spheres.
-- Volume of molecules is negligible compared to the volume of the containing vessel
+- Volume of molecules is negligible compared to the volume of the containing vessel.
-- Molecules are in random motion
+- Molecules are in random motion.
-- Time of collision is negligible to time between collisions
+- Time of collision is negligible to time between collisions.
-- No forces of attraction or repulsion between molecules
+- No forces of attraction or repulsion between molecules.

 Thermal Physics
 ---------------